Kepler homers, Dobnak keeps rolling; Twins beat Royals 4-2

 Royals: C Salvador Pérez was scratched from the lineup before the game due to blurry vision in his left eye. … Right-hander Jakob Junis was placed on the injured list, retroactive to Aug.
 13, with lower back spasms.
 Junis was scheduled to be the primary pitcher in the first game of Saturday’s doubleheader but was scratched with back spasms and low back discomfort.
 C Meibrys Viloria was recalled and started Sunday in place of Pérez.

-Twins: Manager Rocco Baldelli wasn’t ready to announce his team’s starting rotation for the upcoming home series about Milwaukee, but he did say that LHP Rich Hill is likely to slot in one of the three games.
+Twins: Baldelli said that LHP Rich Hill is likely to slot in one of the three games in the upcoming series against Milwaukee.
 Hill has been out since July 31 with left shoulder fatigue.

 UP NEXT

 Rookie LHP Kris Bubic (0-2, 5.40 ERA) will start the series finale for Kansas City on Monday.
-Minnesota has not announced a starter for the game.
+Minnesota will use right-handed reliever Matt Wisler (0-1, 1.80) to start the game as an opener.
 Bubic, a first-round pick in 2018, will be making his fourth career start.
 He gave up five runs in five innings at Cincinnati in his previous outing.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports